2022 NBA Rookie of the Year Predictions, Picks & Betting Odds

-The first-ever winner of the NBA Rookie of the Year Award was Don Meineke in 1953.
-Meineke was a 6-7 forward/center out of Dayton, who played for the Fort Wayne Pistons.
-Meineke led the league in personal fouls (334) and disqualifications (26) in his rookie season.
+The inaugural winner of the Rookie of the Year Award was Don “Monk” Meineke of the Fort Wayne Pistons.
+A 6-7 power forward, Meineke averaged 10.7 points and 6.9 rebounds over 68 games played in his first NBA season.

 Which Position Wins the Most Rookie of the Year Awards?

 In a way, the Rookie of the Year is a contest where the criteria is player impact on the game.
 Of course, those who handle the ball the most tend to be very productive rookies.

 Playmaking guards like Jason Kidd and Chris Paul draw the attention of Rookie of the Year voters like no other.
 But scoring is also one of the most direct ways to put yourself atop the Rookie of the Year race, just ask Allen Iverson or Kyrie Irving.